-Apprenticeships are a fantastic way to start or enhance a career and London Met is delighted to have apprenticeship courses as part of its learning portfolio.
+Apprenticeships are a fantastic way to start or enhance a career and London Met is delighted to offer the Level 6 Teacher Apprenticeship as part of its learning portfolio.
 Apprenticeships enable you to be employed full time, being paid, whilst being released to learn and qualify in your occupational area.
 What is even better is that your employer would fully fund the cost of your training through their Apprenticeship Levy fund.

 Apprenticeships have to be commissioned by your employer.
-The first step, therefore, is to speak to your line manager or human resources lead to discuss what apprenticeship you would like to undertake and how this links to your role and career progression.
+The first step, therefore, is to speak to your line manager or human resources lead to discuss the apprenticeship and how this links to your role and career progression.

 Your employer would need to contact London Met to discuss the course particulars.
-Once this is all agreed, you would be asked to make an application to London Met for that apprenticeship.
+Once this is all agreed, you would be asked to make an application to London Met for the apprenticeship.

 The process and documentation will all be shared with you and your employer, and the apprenticeship team will support you through the process.